 The Observation Gallery (展望ギャラリー)

-The west half of the Uroko House was renovated into an Observation Gallery exhibiting a wide range of masterpieces of contemporary European paintings in 1982.
+In 1982, the west half of the Uroko House was renovated into an Observation Gallery that exhibited a wide range of masterpieces of contemporary European paintings.

-Uroko House and Observation Gallery’s Opening Hours, Admission Fees, and Access Information
+Uroko House and Observation Gallery’s Opening Hours, Admission Fee, and Access Information

-- If you are taking Kobe City Loop Bus, it is an 8-minute walk from Kitano Ijinkan (北野異人館) stop.
+• If you are taking the Kobe City Loop Bus, it is an 8-minute walk from Kitano Ijinkan (北野異人館) stop.

 Click HERE to return to a list of attractions in Kitano Gaijinkan-gai.